exonum/exonum-python-client/README.md

 signed_message = tx_message.sign(key_pair)
 ```

-- proto.cryptocurrency_pb2 - module with classes which compiled from
+- proto.cryptocurrency_pb2 - module with classes compiled from the proto
-proto files.
+files.
-- 128 - service id.
+- 128 - service ID.
 - "CreateWallet" - name of the message.
-- key_pair - public and private keys of ed25519 public-key signature
+- key_pair - public and private keys of the ed25519 public-key signature
 system.

-After invoking `sign` method we get a signed transaction which is
+After invoking sign method we get a signed transaction.
-ready to be sending into Exonum node.
+This transaction is ready for sending to the Exonum node.

-### Sending a transaction into the Exonum node
+### Sending Transaction to the Exonum Node

 ```python
 response = client.send_transaction(signed_message)
 ```

-After successful sending a message we'll get a response which will be
+After successfully sending the message, we'll get a response which will
-contains a hash of the transaction and will be looking something like
+contain a hash of the transaction.
+The response looks as follows:
-this:

 ```json
 {
     "tx_hash": "3541201bb7f367b802d089d8765cc7de3b7dfc253b12330b8974268572c54c01"